 Coat of Arms:

-Coat of Arms: One of the oldest state symbols in Europe, the coat of arms of Germany seems to have originated in the late eleventh century.
+One of the oldest state symbols in Europe, the coat of arms of Germany seems to have originated in the late eleventh century.
 The coat of arms portrays a black eagle on a yellow shield.
 The eagle stands as the symbol of the bird of the god named Odin, as per a Germanic tribe.
 The eagle also appears on the German one Euro and two Euro coins.
-The eagle designs were first made by artists from the Weimar period and the position of the wings and the shape has differed since then and has gone through several changes.
+The eagle designs were first made by artists from the Weimar period and the position of the wings and the shape have differed since then and have gone through several changes.
 The present coat of arms is a re-introduction of the Weimar Republic that was in use till 1935.
 The current design was adopted on May 23, 1949.

 The German flag is a tricolor consisting of horizontal stripes of three colors- black, red, and gold.
 The flag was first designed in 1832.
-The black, red and gold color combination is a rendition of the uniform that the soldiers wore during the Napoleonic Wars.
+The black, red, and gold color combination is a rendition of the uniform that the soldiers wore during the Napoleonic Wars.

 Oak is the national tree of Germany.
 The oak tree is generally found in the northern hemisphere.
 The tree as the national symbol stands for strength and endurance.

-National Anthem: The “Das Lied der Deutschen” or “The Song of the Germans” is the national anthem of Germany.
+The “Das Lied der Deutschen” or “The Song of the Germans” is the national anthem of Germany.
 Written by the German linguist and poet August Heinrich Hoffmann von Fallersleben in 1841, the song was adopted as the anthem of Germany in 1922.
 However, the music had been composed early in 1797 by Joseph Haydn as an anthem for the birthday of the Austrian Emperor Francis II of the Holy Roman Empire.
 In 1990, when Germany was reunified, the government decided to adopt only the third stanza as the national anthem.